 Best Claims-Free Rewards : Allstate

-One of the greatest advantages of getting home insurance from Allstate is the variety of discounts that can help reduce the cost.
+One of the greatest advantages of getting home insurance from Allstate is the variety of discounts that can help reduce costs.
 Depending on your location, Allstate discounts include:

 - Early-signing discount (up to 10%)